clokep/relapse/docs/jwt.md

 Although JSON Web Tokens are typically generated from an external server, the example below uses a locally generated JWT.

-1. Configure Synapse with JWT logins, note that this example uses a pre-shared secret and an algorithm of HS256:
+1. Configure Relapse with JWT logins, note that this example uses a pre-shared secret and an algorithm of HS256:

     ```yaml